Updated January, 2022

-You’ve got your boat and a location scouted for your camping trip, and now it’s time to pack your kayak for camping.
-So start strapping stuff to the outside of your kayak, cramming food in the hatches, and whatever doesn’t fit, just add it to the ginormous backpack you’ll be carrying.
+You’ve got your boat and a location scouted for your camping trip, and now it’s time to start packing your kayak for camping.
+Is it time to start strapping stuff to your kayak, cramming food in the hatches, and whatever doesn’t fit, just add it to the ginormous backpack you’ll be carrying.

 Whoa… slow your roll.

 So hunker down for the next 5-10 minutes and give this article a careful read.
-I’m going to talk about how to pack your kayak for camping so it’ll be…
+I’m going to talk about how to pack a kayak for camping so it’ll be…

 *Psst…just in case you haven’t seen it, don’t miss my Ultimate Guide to Planning Your First Kayak Camping Trip.